 Open Carry w/out a CPL:

-A person without a CPL can legally open carry a pistol as long as the pistol they are carrying has been lawfully purchased in accordance with MCL 28.422 and is registered in their name and they are at least 18 years of age.
-Without a CPL you may NOT carry a firearm that belongs to and is registered to someone other than yourself.
+A person without a CPL may legally open carry a pistol as long as they are 18 years of age and have lawfully purchased the pistol in accordance with MCL 28.422.
+Without a CPL you may NOT carry a firearm that belongs to someone other than yourself.

 There are many places you should be aware of where someone without a CPL may NOT possess a firearm, which includes open carry.
 The following is the list of prohibited places which is located in MCL 750.234d: